 Why is this?
 There are several factors that contribute to the price difference:

-• Purity.
+- Purity.
 In terms of precious metal purity, platinum alloys are among the purest, typically measuring in at 95% pure platinum.
 Gold alloys used for jewelry are significantly less pure, with 18 karat alloys containing 75% and 14 karat alloys containing only 58.3% pure gold.

-• Density.
+- Density.
 Platinum is heavier, and precious metals are sold by weight.
 Meaning you’d need to spend more on the volume of metal needed to make a platinum ring than to make the same sized ring from gold.

-• Rarity.
+- Rarity.
 Platinum is about 30 times rarer.
 Not only that, it’s much more difficult and expensive to extract from the ground.

-• Workability.
+- Workability.
 Platinum is slightly less malleable, and also has an extremely high melting point.
 This makes it more challenging to work with, so the cost of workmanship goes up.

-Together, these factors make products made from platinum more expensive than those made from white gold – or any type of gold, for that matter.
+Together, these factors can make products made from platinum more expensive than those made from white gold – or any type of gold, for that matter.

 Does Platinum Tarnish More Than White Gold?